 A pregnant woman will have 3-4 times more testosterone than a healthy, non-pregnant woman.

-Testosterone levels are usually highest during adolescence and early adulthood.
-From the age of 30, they gradually reduce by about 1 per cent a year in most men.
+Testosterone levels are usually highest between the ages of 20 and 30.
+From the age of 30, they gradually reduce in most men.

 What causes low testosterone levels?